patanupam4/aem-guides-wknd/README.md

 * it.tests: Java based integration tests
 * ui.apps: contains the /apps (and /etc) parts of the project, ie JS&CSS clientlibs, components, and templates
 * ui.content: contains sample content using the components from the ui.apps
-* ui.config: contains runmode specific OSGi configs for the project
+* ui.config: contains run-mode specific OSGi configs for the project
 * ui.frontend: an optional dedicated front-end build mechanism (Angular, React or general Webpack project)
 * ui.tests: Selenium based UI tests
 * all: a single content package that embeds all of the compiled modules (bundles and content packages) including any vendor dependencies